JoieEnsor/pm-suite/README.md

----
-layout: default
-title: Installing Stata Packages from the Pm-Suite
----

-# Installing Stata Packages from the Pm-Suite
+# Installing packages from the Pm-Suite

 This site contains a Stata package directory for the Pm-Suite by Joie Ensor